Zilliqa/dev-portal-old/docs/dapp-interacting-smart-contract.md

 ### RPC-Methods

-You can use the following JSON-RPC methods to interact with the smart contracts directly without using a SDK:
+You can use the following JSON-RPC methods to interact with the smart contracts directly without using an SDK:

 * [GetSmartContractInit](https://apidocs.zilliqa.com/#getsmartcontractinit)
 * [GetSmartContractState](https://apidocs.zilliqa.com/#getsmartcontractstate)